Refugees arriving in US unlikely to exceed cap set by Trump - The Boston Globe

 Biden first proposed raising the cap to 62,500 in February in a plan submitted to Congress, but then refused to sign off on it for two months before coming back April 16 and suggesting he was sticking with Trump's target.

 “To be clear: The asylum process at the southern border and the refugee process are completely separate immigration systems.
-Conflating the two constitutes caving to the politics of fear," said Democratic Sen. Richard Blumenthal of Connecticut, a member of the Senate Judiciary Committee.
+Conflating the two constitutes caving to the politics of fear,” said Senator Richard Blumenthal of Connecticut, a Democrat and a member of the Senate Judiciary Committee.

 Weeks later, on May 3, Biden raised the cap.